-When Avocado Toast became the darling of the food world this past year, I didn’t jump on the bandwagon.
+When Avocado Toast became the darling of the food world, I didn’t jump on the bandwagon.
 I waited until I was in the mood for something more…and this Avocado Toast with Bacon, Egg & Onion on Naan is it!

 I had a conversation the other day with a friend about fads.
 I’m not the type to get onboard with them; if I’m honest I pretty much have an aversion for them.
 There is such a strong degree of independent spirit in my soul that I’ll be doggone if I’ll do it just because everyone else is!